 Storm surge forecasting will be the responsibility of the National Meteorological Services.
-However, storm surge guidance will be issued and incorporated in the Tropical Cyclone Advisory bulletin by RSMC- New Delhi based on IIT, Delhi Storm Surge prediction model.
+However, storm surge guidance will be issued and incorporated in the Tropical Cyclone Advisory bulletin by RSMC- New Delhi based on IIT, Delhi Storm Surge prediction model and INCOIS Advanced Circulation model (AdCirc)...